All About Cambridge Team Racing In Dinghies

 Other Team Racing

 If you’re already at Cambridge and would like to team race, but have missed the trials, then you can get a taste of the sport by entering Cuppers.
 This legendary inter-college two-boat team racing competition and BBQ takes place on the Tuesday of May Week.
 Use the form in the Get In Touch page to express your interest.

 What it Costs

 Team racers contribute on a cost basis per event and must also be members of CUCrC.
 The good news is that there are no contributions for boat maintenance.
 Your membership also entitles you to participate in all the activities of the Dinghy Sailing, Windsurfing, and Kitesurfing sections!
 An ‘event’ weekend costs around £20 in travel, £50 in entry fees, plus food and booze.
 A training session at Grafham costs about £5 for travel.

-While all these costs can add up over a season, bursaries are offered by the colleges, University, and Club that make team racing at Cambridge more than affordable.
-The Club aims to refund a proportion of the entry fees that team racers incur during the year, and there is a small Hardship Fund for special cases of difficulty.
+While all these costs can add up over a season, financial assistance is available from Colleges, Hawks, and Ospreys – your team Captain can advise.
+For its part the Club aims to refund up to 50% of the entry fees that team racers incur during the year, and there is a small Hardship Fund for special cases of difficulty (applications to the Senior Treasurer – after you have explored other options).
 As well as being highly competitive, the Sailing Team also has lot of fun in Cambridge and at the various events in which we compete!
-To join the Club, just sign up on the Join The Club page.